hiimvincent/poke-battle-sim/README.md

 - Embargo mechanics now cancel item usage as intended.
 - Nature Power now launch by default Tri Attack or the move associated with the terrain defined in the battle.
 - Earthquake damages are now calculated.
+- Stealth Rock is now taken into account.
+- Defog now clear all hazards on the attacking pokemon side.

 ## Overview